AmmaarSiddiqui/Partner-And-Pump/USERMANUAL.md

 5. Match request is sent and now you wait for the recipients response
 6. When they accept, a new chat will automatically open in your messages tab so you can coordinate the details (e.g., "Meet by the squat racks at 5:30?").
 7. To cancel a match, go to **Profile** and scroll down where you see your matches.
+8. WILL NOT SHOW ANYONE IF 0% COMPATIBILITY

 ### Finding a Long-Term Partner
 Use this feature to find a consistent partner who matches your weekly routine and long-term goals.